piskvorky/gensim/docs/src/install.rst

   conda install -c conda-forge gensim

-In case that fails, make sure you're installing into a writeable location (or use `sudo`), or keep reading.

 That's it!
-Congratulations, you can proceed to the :doc:`tutorials <tutorial>`
+Congratulations, you can proceed to the :doc:`tutorials <tutorial>`.

+In case that failed, make sure you're installing into a writeable location (or use `sudo`).

 -----